jvineis/DEEP-CORE-MANUSCRIPT/BINNING-and-dereplication/readme.md

 ####  JGI PROJECT: Combining high resolution organic matter characterization and microbial meta-omics to assess the effects of nutrient loading on salt marsh carbon sequestration JGI LINK: https://genome.jgi.doe.gov/portal/Comhiguestration/Comhiguestration.info.html JGI PROJECT ID: 503576

 ## 2. fix the deflines of each assembly fasta, build a contigs database, and run hmms on the datbase.
 The samples.txt file can be found in this git.
+I call the sbatch script below "x_gen-contigs-and-bowtie.shx".

     #!/bin/bash
     #SBATCH --nodes=1